DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 Consolidated (most likely will be removed):
 - `SpanSortHelpers.KeysAndOrValues.cs`
-  - This is my futile attempt to consoladate the different variants into a single code base.
+  - This is my futile attempt to consolidate the different variants into a single code base.
   - I originally had a plan involving `ref struct` and value type generic arguments to ensure this would could be done with neglible performance impact but a few things were in the way:
     - https://github.com/dotnet/roslyn/issues/20226